-A study of major political, economic, social, diplomatic and intellectual trends and events from the end of Reconstruction (1877) to the present.
-Emphasizes the building of the modern industrial society, growing involvement in international relations, the evolution of a multi-ethnic community and social reform movements of the 20th century.
+This course is a survey of major political, economic, social, diplomatic and intellectual trends and events in United States history from the end of Reconstruction (1877) to the present.
+The course emphasizes the building of the modern industrial society, growing involvement in international relations, the evolution of a multi-ethnic community and social reform movements of the 20th century.
 HIST 10 and 11 need not be taken in sequence if the student desires to take both courses.
-Transfer Status: Transferable to UC/CSU, see counselor for limitations.
+Transfer Status: Transferable to UC/CSU, see courselor for limitations.